-When you use item restoration to recover a disenchanted or obliterated item, the system will remove any materials gained when destroying the item.
+When you use item restoration to recover a disenchanted, obliterated, or scrapped item, the system will remove any materials gained when destroying the item.
 Make sure you have the materials in your bags before using the Item Restoration service, or you will not be able to complete the process.

 Heirloom items are added to your collections tab when you log on to a character that owns those items.
 Make sure you log on to each character before checking the Item Restoration service for Heirloom items.
 Game Masters cannot assist with recovering these items.